SimaDataScience/Inception/README.md

-# Inception
+# Inception-v4 Architecture.
-Implementation of inception-v4.
+Implementation of inception-v4 architecture.

 In progress:
 1. Data loader.
-2. Dimension specifications (mistakes in number of kernels for each convolutional layer).